EnterpriseDB/repmgr/README.md

 `repmgr 4` is a complete rewrite of the existing `repmgr` codebase.

-Supports PostgreSQL 9.6 and later; support for 9.3 has been dropped, 9.4/9.5 may be supported if feasible.
+Supports PostgreSQL 9.5 and later; support for PostgreSQL 9.3 and 9.4 has been dropped.
+To use `repmgr 4` with BDR 2.0, PostgreSQL 9.6 is required.

 Building from source
 --------------------